bsnes-emu/bsnes/docs/notes.md

-The consoles that higan emulates are similar in many ways, but some of them do have particular quirks that you should be aware of.
+The consoles that higan emulates are similar in many ways, but some of them do have particular quirks of their own.

 Music and Sound Effect Volume on the Mega Drive
 -----------------------------------------------

 The Mega Drive has two different audio-generating chips:

-  - the SN76489 or "PSG" chip,
+  - the SN76489 or "PSG" chip
     inherited from the Master System,
     mostly used for sound-effects
-    like Sonic picking up rings
   - the YM2612 or "FM" chip,
     mostly used for music

-With two different sound sources, it's important that they have similar volumes, or the sound-effects will drown out the music, or vice-versa.
+With two different sound sources, it's important that they have similar volumes or one kind of sound will drown out the other.
 Sega did *not* do this,
 and different hardware revisions used different relative volumes.